 In a sign of the challenges to governing the country, where more than a dozen ethnic armies control border areas, about 10 Muslims were killed this week by a mob following the rape and murder of a young woman in Rakhine state.
 The government has started an inquiry and the situation is under control, Ko Ko Hlaing said.

 Industry Minister Soe Thane told the conference in Singapore that the government is seeking investments in the tourism and natural resources sectors.
 Myanmar plans to implement the Extractive Industries Transparency Initiative, which calls for governments to disclose all payments from oil, gas and mining companies, Soe Thane said in a video address.

 Natural gas exports increased to about $3 billion last year and are set to “increase sharply” in 2013 as more gas fields and pipelines become operational, according to the Asian Development Bank.
 Chevron Corp.
-(CVX), Total SA (FP) and China National Petroleum Corp. are among companies with oil and gas investments in Myanmar, which is also rich in gold and gemstones.
+(CVX:US), Total SA (FP) and China National Petroleum Corp. are among companies with oil and gas investments in Myanmar, which is also rich in gold and gemstones.

 “We want to intensively court foreign investments,” Soe Thane said.
 “Necessary steps, accordingly, have been taken to create an investment friendly climate for foreign investors.”

 To contact the reporters on this story: Daniel Ten Kate in Bangkok at firstname.lastname@example.org; Sharon Chen in Singapore at email@example.com